 7. What We Do in the Shadows

-Jemaine Clement and Taika Waititi’s 2014 horror mockumentary What We Do in the Shadows is a hilariously surreal delight, imagining cabal of New Zealand vampires as merely a bunch of middle aged losers living together in the ‘burbs.
-FX’s mockumentary spinoff sitcom transports this concept to Staten Island, as former Ottoman solider Nandor the Relentless (Kayvan Novak), English nobleman Laszlo (Matt Berry), Romani femme fatale Nadja (Natasia Demetriou), and energy vampire Colin (Mark Proksch) struggle to take over New York at the command of their ancient vampiric overlord.
-Instead, they’d much rather mentor baby vampires, search for the newest reincarnation of their centuries-old boyfriends, or just generally peacock their flabby masculinity at one another.
+Jemaine Clement and Taika Waititi's 2014 horror mockumentary What We Do in the Shadows is a hilariously surreal delight, imagining cabal of New Zealand vampires as merely a bunch of middle aged losers living together in the 'burbs.
+FX's mockumentary spinoff sitcom transports this concept to Staten Island, as former Ottoman solider Nandor the Relentless (Kayvan Novak), English nobleman Laszlo (Matt Berry), Romani femme fatale Nadja (Natasia Demetriou), and energy vampire Colin (Mark Proksch) struggle to take over New York at the command of their ancient vampiric overlord.
+Instead, they'd much rather mentor baby vampires, search for the newest reincarnation of their centuries-old boyfriends, or just generally peacock their flabby masculinity at one another.
 Cast stand outs include Demetriou, a queen of comic timing as the Elaine Benes of the group, and the always-fabulous Harvey Guillén (a stand-out from ABC Family drama Huge) as an (im)patient familiar ready to finally join the undead.
-Always a vampire’s maid, never a vampire.
+Always a vampire's servant, never a vampire.